About CHIRP Community Health

 CHIRP Community Health is a community based, public benevolent organisation that has been working with the local community since 1984.
 With more than 30 employees and 70 volunteers, CHIRP Community Heath provides a wide range of services and programs aimed at promoting health and preventing illness.
-This includes Counselling and Psychology, Alcohol & Other Drug Services, Community Health Nursing, Housing Services, Family Services, Diabetes Nurse Education, Dietetics, Physiotherapy, Exercise Physiology, Health Promotion, Youth Mentoring, L2P program, Resilience Programs in Schools, First Aid Training and Mental Health First Aid Training.
-Our exercise groups include Tai Chi, Walking Groups and Strength Training and visiting services are Podiatry, Cardiology, Endocrinology, JP’s & Employment Services.
+This includes Counselling and Psychology, Alcohol and Other Drug Services, Community Health Nursing, Housing Services, Family Services, Diabetes Nurse Education, Dietetics, Physiotherapy, Exercise Physiology, Health Promotion, Youth Mentoring, L2P program, Resilience Programs in Schools, First Aid Training and Mental Health First Aid Training.
+Our exercise groups include Tai Chi, Walking Groups and Strength Training and visiting services are Podiatry, Cardiology, Endocrinology, JPs and Employment Services.

 Our objective is to design and provide services and programs that ensure community members receive primary health, preventative care and community support which is accessible, responsive and of the highest quality.